Sitecore/jss/docs/data/routes/connected-demo/explore-sitecore/xprofile/en.md

       <p><img src="/assets/img/DataGen1.jpg" alt="Habitat Fitness"></p>
     </div>
     <div class="col-md-6">
-      <p>Select the Personalize option from the drop-down menu in the upper left corner.</p>
+      <p>From the front-end on your local connected app (<a href="http://localhost:3000/" target="_blank">http://localhost:3000/</a>), select the Personalize option from the drop-down menu in the upper left corner.</p>
     </div>
   </div>
 <p>

+Note: if you see any errors when opening your connected app, it may be because the cookies from the Sitecore instance are interfering.
+If you are logged into Sitecore in the regular browser, then it's best to open the local app in an incognito instance.

 <p>
   <div class="row">